apache/maven-site/content/markdown/repositories/dependencies.md

 </dependency>
 ```

-This element says that the artifact com.google.guava:guava:33.4.0-jre should
+This element says that the artifact com.google.guava:guava:33.4.0-jre
-be loaded from the Maven repository system and added to the classpath used to
+should be loaded from the Maven repository system and added to the
-run tests.
+classpath used to run tests.

-Maven defines these dependency scopes:

-copy table from other page????

-Note that Maven does not have a compileOnly scope that is available at compile time
-but not at runtime.
-Compile scope dependencies are available in all classpaths.

-Occasionally, the group ID, artifact ID, and version do not uniquely identify an artifact.
+Occasionally, the group ID, artifact ID, and version are not enough to
-Sometimes you also need to add an extension and/or a classifier.
-Classifiers can be added
+uniquely identify an artifact.
+Sometimes you also need an extension
-directly to the dependency element as in this dependency on the
+and/or a classifier.
+Classifiers are added directly to the `dependency`
+element as in this dependency on the
-io.netty:netty-transport-native-epoll native library for Linux 64-bit X86 chips:
+io.netty:netty-transport-native-epoll native library for Linux 64-bit
+X86 chips:

 ```xml
 <dependency>